simondlevy/Hackflight/README.md

 <img src="extras/media/logo2.png" width=450>
 </p>

-Hackflight is simple, platform-independent, header-only C++ firmware for multirotor flight controllers and simulators.
+Hackflight is a simple, platform-independent, header-only C++ toolkit for building multirotor flight controllers and simulators.
 It is geared toward people like me who want to tinker with flight-control firmware, and use it to teach students about ideas like inertial measurement and PID tuning.  <b>If you are in the 99% percent of users who just want to get your vehicle flying without